-Direct lending, property investments and lifetime mortgage business are inherently illiquid forms of investment, with limited secondary markets to realise the value of assets outside agreed redemption terms.
+Direct lending and property investments are inherently illiquid forms of investment, with limited secondary markets to realise the value of assets outside agreed redemption terms.

 Given the illiquid nature of the annuity and other liabilities, the Company is able and willing to take advantage of the premium offered by illiquid assets.
 The Company, however, sets limits on the overall exposure to illiquid investment types taking account of the nature and type of liabilities that the assets are held to meet.